Park Dong-keun: Early life and career in Asia

 Park was born in Jeollado, Korea, during World War II.
 He was a member of the South Korean National Team from 1959 to 1966, and served as team captain from 1964 to 1966.
 He was the South Korean National Champion from 1962 to 1966.
-On his retirement, he was inducted into the Korean Amateur Athletic Association's Hall of Fame as the only undefeated taekwondo champion from more than 200 International matches.
+After his retirement, he was inducted into the Korean Amateur Athletic Association's Hall of Fame as the only undefeated taekwondo champion from more than 200 International matches.